Reviewed by Sarah Mitchell – Child Passenger Safety Writer & Researcher | Researching car seat safety since 2018 | Last Updated: April 2026

 Why Age Alone Isn’t Enough

 Children grow at different rates.
 Some 10-year-olds may be smaller than average.
 Using only age to decide can risk safety.
 Seat belts designed for adults can hurt smaller children.
 Booster seats help position the seat belt on the shoulder and lap correctly.
 This reduces the chance of serious injury.
-Size and fit are the real safety guides, not just age.
+Size and fit are the real all car seat safety guidess, not just age.

 Safety Benefits Of Booster Seats